Consequences of Disorderly Conduct in Ohio

 - It happens “in the presence of any law enforcement officer, firefighter, rescuer, medical person, emergency medical services person, or other authorized person who is engaged in the person’s duties at the scene of a fire, accident, disaster, riot, or emergency of any kind.”

 - It happens “in the presence of any emergency facility person who is engaged in the person’s duties in an emergency facility.”

 The maximum fine for a minor misdemeanor is $150.
 As a fourth degree misdemeanor, a more serious Ohio disorderly conduct charge can bring a 30-day jail sentence and a fine of $250.
 House arrest, probation, substance abuse counseling and treatment, and use of a monitoring ankle bracelet, in some combination, are also possible in lieu of time spent in jail.

 Criminal Consequences of Disorderly Conduct in Ohio

 The actual criminal consequences of disorderly conduct in Ohio can be severe in relation to the offense.
-To understand that, as well as why contesting the charge with assistance from a Columbus Ohio criminal defense attorney can make sense, consider this list of behaviors defined as disorderly conduct in section 2917.11 of the Ohio Revised Code:
+To understand that, as well as why contesting the charge with assistance from an Ohio disorderly conduct attorney can make sense, consider this list of behaviors defined as disorderly conduct in section 2917.11 of the Ohio Revised Code:

 - Arguing loudly